Nonlinear $q$-voter model involving nonconformity on networks: Introduction

+In addition to analyzing real socio-political phenomena, researchers have sought to deepen their understanding of physical phenomena arising in opinion dynamics, such as the order-disorder phase transition in the Ising model.
+In the context of opinion dynamics, this order-disorder phase transition is often referred to as the transition between consensus and status quo, occurring at a critical value of a social parameter.
+This phase transition is one of the most intriguing physical phenomena to explore within opinion dynamics models, as it provides insight into macroscopic changes in a system driven by complex microscopic interactions.
+Such transitions are typically triggered by small fluctuations in system parameters, analogous to the ferromagnetic-antiferromagnetic transition observed in magnetic spin systems due to temperature changes.
+This phenomenon has also been extensively studied in sociophysics models of opinion dynamics \cite{holyst2000phase,li2012phase,mukherjee2016disorder,velasquez2017interacting,muslim2020phase,muslim2021phase,schawe2022higher,MUSLIM2022133379,MUSLIM2022128307}.

+Beyond phase transitions induced by small changes in noise parameters, researchers have also investigated scaling behavior and universality in opinion dynamics.
+Scaling refers to the data collapse on a particular parameter, often termed parameter scaling.
+Similarly, the universality of a model is defined by specific critical parameters that cause the macroscopic behavior of the system to align.
+For instance, the universality class of mean-field models corresponds to those defined on complete graphs (fully connected networks) \cite{muslim2020phase, muslim2021phase, MUSLIM2022133379, MUSLIM2022128307}.
+Meanwhile, opinion dynamics models defined on two- and three-dimensional networks exhibit universality classes that align with the Ising models in corresponding dimensions \cite{calvelli2019phase, muslim2024impact}, as described in classical studies of phase transitions and critical phenomena \cite{stanley1971phase, campostrini2002critical}.

-In the context of a social system, several social parameters such as conformity, anticonformity, and independence are tried to be applied to observe social phenomena that arise and are interpreted based on the principles of physics.
-In the social literature, these three social parameters are generally grouped into conformity and nonconformity \cite{willis1963two, willis1965conformity, hofstede2010}, extensively studied in the opinion dynamics model in recent years \cite{muslim2020phase, muslim2021phase, MUSLIM2022133379, MUSLIM2022128307,grabisch2020survey, baron2021consensus, lipiecki2022polarization}.
-As mentioned, these social parameters make the dynamic models richer in statistical physics features produced and more related to social phenomena, as mentioned in the previous study \cite{civitarese2021external}, how the external field (related to the independence behavior) and the behavior of voters' scepticism affect the opinion outcome.
+In the context of social systems, various social parameters—such as conformity, anticonformity, and independence—are employed to observe and interpret social phenomena through principles derived from physics.
+In the social science literature, these parameters are typically classified into two categories: conformity and nonconformity \cite{willis1963two, willis1965conformity, hofstede2010}.
+These concepts have been widely studied within the framework of opinion dynamics models in recent years \cite{muslim2020phase, muslim2021phase, MUSLIM2022133379, MUSLIM2022128307, grabisch2020survey, baron2021consensus, lipiecki2022polarization, azhari2023independence, mulya2024phase, fardela2024opinion, muslim2024impact}.
+As highlighted earlier, these social parameters not only enrich the model with features characteristic of statistical physics but also make it more applicable to real-world social phenomena \cite{oestereich2020hysteresis, civitarese2021external, doniec2022consensus, sznajd2024toward}.

+This paper extends the opinion dynamics model previously discussed in Ref.~\cite{civitarese2021external} by incorporating social anticonformist behavior represented through a probability parameter \( p \).
+In Ref.~\cite{civitarese2021external}, the authors introduced an external field, denoted by \( m \), to model the influence of mass media in a social system, along with a skepticism parameter \( s \), which represents an agent's reluctance to conform.
+Their findings demonstrated that the interplay between these parameters can induce phase transitions in the system.